jluera/insurance_subreddit_analysis_pipeline/README.md

 # Reddit /r/insurance ETLT Pipeline

-An EtLT pipeline to do the following to extract and transform the initial post comments from the [r/insurance](https://www.reddit.com/r/insurance/) subreddit.
+An EtLT pipeline to extract and transform the initial user post comments from the [r/insurance](https://www.reddit.com/r/insurance/) subreddit.

 ## Motivation

-This project was designed to exercise pratical Data Engineering skills.
+This project was designed to exercise practical Data Engineering skills.
 It was inspired by work done in relation to the datatalks.club Data Engineering Zoomcamp and is a follow up on projects completed during that course.

 ## Architecture